spion/triplie/README.md

 ### Edit triplie.conf

 First thing to edit is triplie.conf.
-Here is what it must contain:
+Here is what it must contain unless specified by argument:

     server irc.freenode.net 6667
     nick triplie
     ident triplie
     name Triplie Diplie
     chan #triplie #otherchan

+here is what it in addition can contain

+	db file.db
+	pass
     sleep min max
+	partake 1 2
+	speak 120 240
     char !

-1. The first line specifies the server here.
+• server.
+The line specifies the server here.
 This line MUST contain 3 words: server hostname portnumber
 They must all be correct.
 Otherwise the bot will not connect to the server.

-2. The second line is in the format "nick yourbotsnick" If the nickname is in use, this simple version will not try another nick.
+• nick.
+The line is in the format "nick yourbotsnick" If the nickname is in use, this simple version will not try another nick.
 Also, the nickname must be lowercase, letters/numbers only.

-3. The third line is what will appear as the username of the bot if no identd is installed on the machine.
+• ident.
+The line is what will appear as the username of the bot if no identd is installed on the machine.
 Same rules as for nick apply.

-4. The fourth line specifies the real name of the bot.
+• name.
+Specifies the real name of the bot.

-5. The fifth line specifies the default channels.
+• chan.
+The line specifies the default channels.
 When run, triplie will ALWAYS try to join these channels first.
 The channel names are separated with space.

+• db.
+Database file.

+• pass.
+Server password.

-6. Sleep specifies minimum/maximum pause time between request and answer, in seconds.
-For example:
-`sleep 2 7`
-will make the bot wait between 2 and 7 seconds before answering.
+• sleep.
+Specifies minimum/maximum pause time between request and answer, in seconds.
+For example `sleep 2 7` will make the bot wait between 2 and 7 seconds before answering.
 This is used to prevent people from flooding the bot.

+• partake.
+Control unsolicited reply (reply to channel message even when bot nickname is not in the message).
+The first argument is the reply probability given as 0 to 100.
+0 is no replies.
+The second argument is the highest amount of total channel messages during the past minute that allow an unsolicited reply.
+0 is no limit.

+• speak.
+Control unsolicited speak (speak on own initiative).
+The arguments are the minimum and maximum seconds without channel messages that will trigger speak.

-7. char specifies the command char prefix.
+• char.
+Specifies the command char prefix.

 Note that these lines can be handled in any order, but it is important that there are no missing parameters in any of them.
 Also, all the starting words